luna983/luna983.github.io/index.md

 ## Bio

-Luna is a development economist interested in studying the causes and consequences of urbanization in developing countries with new sources of granular data and state-of-the-art tools from econometrics and data science.
-She is particularly interested in...
+Luna is a development economist interested in studying urbanization in developing countries with new sources of granular data and state-of-the-art tools from econometrics and data science.
+She is particularly interested in

 * The impacts and incidence of rural and urban infrastructure in developing countries;
 * Barriers and returns to rural-urban migration and the implications for social mobility;